msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_9_full-disk-encryption.md

 The upstream Android Open Source project provides a preferred implementation of this feature based on the Linux kernel "fscrypt" encryption feature.

+### 9.9.4\.
+Resume on Reboot

+Resume on Reboot allows unlocking the CE storage of all apps, including those that do not yet support Direct Boot, after a reboot initiated by an OTA.
+This feature enables users to receive notifications from installed apps after the reboot.

+An implementation of Resume-on-Reboot must continue to ensure that when a device falls into an attacker’s hands, it is extremely difficult for that attacker to recover the user’s CE-encrypted data, even if the device is powered on, CE storage is unlocked, and the user has unlocked the device after receiving an OTA.
+For insider attack resistance, we also assume the attacker gains access to broadcast cryptographic signing keys.

+Specifically:

+*   [C-0-1] CE storage MUST NOT be readable even for the attacker who physically has the device and then has these capabilities and limitations:

+    *   Can use the signing key of any vendor or company to sign arbitrary messages.
+    *   Can cause an OTA to be received by the device.
+    *   Can modify the operation of any hardware (AP, flash etc) except as detailed below, but such modification involves a delay of at least an hour and a power cycle that destroys RAM contents.
+    *   Cannot modify the operation of tamper-resistant hardware (eg Titan M).
+    *   Cannot read the RAM of the live device.
+    *   Cannot obtain the user’s credential (PIN, pattern, password) or otherwise cause it to be entered.

+By way of example, a device implementation that implements and complies with all of the descriptions found [here](https://source.android.com/devices/tech/ota/resume-on-reboot) will be compliant with [C-0-1].